Quickly create your New Hampshire Health Care Directive and Living Will

 Follow these steps:

-A health care directive and living will is a type of advance health care directive (“advance directive“) that you can use to make health care decisions in advance of a terminal illness.
-In your health care directive and living will, you will need to decide whether you would refuse life-sustaining treatment in the event that you were diagnosed with a terminal condition and were unable to give informed consent on medical options.
+A health care directive is a type of advance care directive (“advance directive“) that you can use to make health care decisions in advance of a terminal illness.
+In your health care directive, you will need to decide whether you would refuse life-sustaining treatment in the event that you were diagnosed with a terminal condition and were unable to give informed consent on medical options.

 It can be unpleasant to consider this scenario, but it will give you peace of mind knowing that you have planned for it just in case.
 Your choices will come down to your personal beliefs and preferences.
 If you have any trouble with these difficult questions, it might be helpful to discuss them with your close loved ones or a trusted doctor.